Fahad-github/GraphQL-Comb-Assignment/README.md

 Android Casestudy Assignemnt
-This is a case study assignement, consuimg GraphQL through apollo graphQL android client.
+This is a case study assignment, consuimg GraphQL through apollo graphQL android client.

-Building the The Casestudy Assignement
+Building the The Casestudy Assignment
 First and only step, clone the repo:

 git clone https://github.com/Fahad-github/GraphQL-Comb-Assignment.git